NVIDIA/aistore/cli/resources/object.md

 `ais put FILE|DIRECTORY BUCKET_NAME/[OBJECT_NAME]`<sup id="a1">[1](#ft1)</sup>

 Puts a file or a directory content into the bucket.
-If `ais` detects that a user is going to put more than one file, it calculates the total number or files, total data size and checks if bucket is empty,  then shows all gathered info to the user and ask for confirmation to continue.
+If CLI detects that a user is going to put more than one file, it calculates the total number or files, total data size and checks if bucket is empty, then shows all gathered info to the user and ask for confirmation to continue.
 Confirmation request can be disabled with option `--yes` for use in scripts.

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |